AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-windows/installation.md

 #### Running the uninstaller in console mode

-Besides running the advanced uninstaller in its user-interactive mode, you can also use command-line arguments to uninstall AdGuard for Windows, as listed below:
+Besides running the advanced uninstaller in its user-interactive mode, you can also use command-line arguments to uninstall AdGuard VPN for Windows, as listed below:

 - `/console` runs the uninstaller in console mode, without the interactive UI.
 All the command-line parameters below will be ignored if the `/console` mode is not activated
 - `/vpn` runs the uninstaller to uninstall `AdGuard VPN for Windows`